Botho von Wedel

-Botho Graf von Wedel (23 December 1862 – 5 February 1943) was a German nobleman and a diplomat who served as the German ambassador to Austria.
+Botho Graf von Wedel (23 December 1862 – 5 February 1943) was a German nobleman and a diplomat who served as the German ambassador to the Austro-Hungarian Empire.

-Early life
+Life

 He was born as a younger son of Count Carl Georg Friedrich von Wedel-Jarlsberg (1827-1898) and his wife, Baroness Frieda Julie Adolphine Gabriele von Wangenheim (1838-1881).

-Biography

 After studying law, he became a law clerk in 1885 and at the same time performed his military service in the German Army.
 After he left as a Lieutenant, he entered the diplomatic service and was initially posted to the embassy in France.
-In 1889 has appointed an attaché in the Foreign Office and in 1890 was made a Legation Secretary.
+In 1889, he was appointed an attaché in the Foreign Office and in 1890 was made a Legation Secretary.
 He worked until 1896 as Third Secretary at the embassy in France.
-After this he was posted as embassy secretary to the embassy in Spain, and then from 1898 to 1899 as First Secretary in Japan.
-In 1899 he returned to the Foreign Office HQ, and in 1901 was appointed a Councillor at the embassy in Austria.
+Later, he was posted as embassy secretary to the embassy in Spain and then, from 1898 to 1899, as First Secretary in Japan.
+In 1899, he returned to the Foreign Office and in 1901, he was appointed a Councillor at the embassy in Austria.

-In 1904 he was appointed Consul-General in Budapest, then from 1907 to 1909 he was the ambassador to the Grand Duchy of Saxe-Weimar-Eisenach in Weimar.
-Thereafter he returned to the Foreign Office.
+In 1904, he was appointed Consul-General in Budapest, and from 1907 to 1909, he was the ambassador to the Grand Duchy of Saxe-Weimar-Eisenach in Weimar.
+Then, he returned to the Foreign Office.

-In late 1916 he was appointed ambassador to Austria, succeeding Heinrich von Tschirschky.
-In 1919 he retired, and was succeeded as ambassador in Vienna by William, Prince of Stolberg-Wernigerode.
+In late 1916, he was appointed ambassador to Austria-Hungary and succeeded Heinrich von Tschirschky.
+In 1919 he retired and was succeeded as ambassador in Vienna by William, Prince of Stolberg-Wernigerode.

 As the owner of the Philippsburg in Leer, he had the building greatly enlarged in 1906.